iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 ### TransactionBuilder

-The TransactionBuilder offers a **simple and convenient** way to built transactions.
+The TransactionBuilder offers a **simple and convenient** way to build transactions.
 It's defined as follows:

 ```rust
 #[derive(Default)]